 1095 Steel Composition

-- Sulfur (S): ≤ 0.050% – Aids machinability but minimized to maintain structural integrity.
+- Sulfur (S): ≤ 0.050% – Aids machinability but minimized for structural integrity

-- Iron (Fe): Balance – The primary base metal.
+- Iron (Fe): Balance – The base metal

 Physical Properties